nhayward/book-light-editorial/pages/07.blog/finetuning-first-pages/item.md

 ![Always beware the White Room Syndrome in a first chapter.
 Give your readers adequate description to physically anchor them in a scene.](BLE_whiteroom.png?cropResize=350,350)
 ![Prologues aren’t inherently bad, but a lot of authors use them to “cheat”—revealing important information all at once, rather than hinting at it to build intrigue.](BLE_prologues.png?cropResize=350,350)

+!!!!!
 Learn more by checking out the latest episode of Story Chat Radio: [Howl's Moving Castle - Opening Pages](https://www.storychatradio.com/howls-moving-castle-opening-pages?target=_blank)

 As you can see, a lot goes into first pages.
 We’ve tackled a few topics here, but we definitely look forward to revisiting this theme at a later date.
 For now, though, we’re turning our attention forward, to April’s theme: **So You Got Beta Feedback… Now What?**

 Stay tuned as we explore the best way to tackle edits after feedback, how to keep from getting overwhelmed, and how to decide what’s useful… and what isn’t.
+Follow along on our Instagram page: [@BookLightEditorial](https://www.instagram.com/booklighteditorial?target=_blank).
 See you there!